TIANGANGLIN/Paper_Notes_and_Projects/Multi_Object_Tracking/Pedestrian_trajectory_prediction/Automated Analysis of Pedestrian Group Behavior in Urban Settings.md

 # Automated Analysis of Pedestrian Group Behavior in Urban Settings

+## Summary

-When studying crowd behavior, understanding grop activities is more important.
+When studying crowd behavior, understanding group activities is more important.
 Studying the individual actions such as joining and leaving a group is also important for Vehicle Decision.

 ## Research Objective